Cbeeb121/mlem2/README.md

 # mlem2
-For EECS 690 Data Mining.
+By Clay Beabout (KUID: 2820559) For EECS 690 Data Mining.
 Implementation of the MLEM2 Algorithm

 # How to run the program
 From the repository, in a terminal window: